She Said Yes: The Unlikely Martyrdom of Cassie Bernall: Evidence against martyrdom claims

 Multiple reliable sources, including eyewitnesses who were with Bernall when she was shot, the teen who initially reported that she had been the one asked about belief in God, an audio recording and the FBI, determined within months of the massacre that Bernall was never asked the question at all.

 Craig Scott, a student who was in the library, where Bernall and 11 others (including the two killers) died — and the brother of Rachel Scott, the first victim killed in the incident during the massacre, told investigators that he had heard one of the shooters ask a victim whether or not they believed in God during the shooting, and the female victim answered, "yes."
 Scott, hiding under a table at the time, did not see the exchange, but told investigators the voice was Bernall's.
 However, months later when Scott visited the library with investigators, he identified the wrong location for Bernall, pointing instead to where survivor Valeen Schnurr had been hiding.

-Schnurr lay on the floor, injured.
-When one of the shooters, Dylan Klebold approached her, she said, "Oh, my God, oh, my God, don't let me die."
-Klebold asked her if she believed in God.
+Schnurr lay on the floor, injured, saying, "Oh, my God, oh, my God, don't let me die."
+Klebold, who overheard this, approached, and asked her if she believed in God.
 She said she did, and when he asked why, she responded, "Because I believe and my parents brought me up that way."
 Klebold did not shoot her again.

 In addition, Columbine student Emily Wyant, who was hiding beneath a table next to Bernall, told investigators that Eric Harris had shot her without asking her any questions at all.
 He merely knocked on the table twice and said, "Peekaboo."
 Another student hiding in the same location confirmed Wyant's account.
-Wyant told Bernall's parents that their daughter had not spoken to either killer prior to the publication of "She Said 'Yes'," written by Misty Bernall.
+Wyant told Bernall's parents prior to the publication of "She Said 'Yes'" that their daughter had not spoken to either killer.

-Investigators were aware that Bernall had not spoken with the killers early in the investigation, and even had an audio recording of what actually happened, courtesy of Patti Neilson, an art teacher who was also in the library at the time of the massacre.
+Investigators were aware that Bernall had not spoken with the killers early in the investigation, and even had an audio recording of what actually happened, courtesy of Patti Nielson, an art teacher who was also in the library at the time of the massacre.